awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-al.md

 Connect to your Amazon Linux instance and perform the following steps to install AWS Systems Manager Agent \(SSM Agent\)\.
 Perform these steps on each instance that will run commands using Systems Manager\.

 **Important**
 This topic provides commands for working with SSM Agent on Amazon Linux instances\.
-Some of these commands are not supported on Amazon Linux 2 instances\.
-Before continuing, ensure you are viewing the correct topic for your instance type\.
+Some of these commands aren't supported on Amazon Linux 2 instances\.
+Before continuing, verify you are viewing the correct topic for your instance type\.
 For commands to run on Amazon Linux 2 instances, see [Manually install SSM Agent on Amazon Linux 2 instances](agent-install-al2.md)\.

 **Before you begin**
 Before you install SSM Agent on an Amazon Linux instance, note the following: